shahrozebaig/Alzheimer-Detection/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details. ⚖️

-## 👥 Authors

-- 👤 Your Name - Initial work

-## 🙏 Acknowledgments

-- 🤝 Thanks to all contributors who have helped shape this project
-- 🌟 Special thanks to the open-source community for their invaluable tools and libraries
-- 👨‍⚕️ Medical professionals who provided insights and validation

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintainers directly. 💬

----

-Made with ❤️ for better healthcare 🏥